4l0n3r/short-tech-notes/infra/Kubernetes.md

     	nodes will have taints to allow only few pods to be schedueled pods will tolerations to have permissions to deploy on tainted nodes

     pod distruction budget:
+    	A Pod Disruption Budget (PDB) in Kubernetes is a policy that defines the minimum number or percentage of Pods in a deployment that must remain available during voluntary disruptions.
     	Pods will never be forcibly deleted, so pods that fail to shut down will prevent a node from deprovisioning. will block node termination if evicting the pod would cross the pdb.

 service account: